kestra-io/docs/content/blogs/2024-06-05-gitops-superpowers.md

 2. **Git Push**: Perfect for those who prefer using the built-in editor and regularly committing changes to Git.
 This pattern allows for easy updates and version control directly from the UI.
 3. **CI/CD**: Suitable for teams with established CI/CD pipelines.
 Manage your CI/CD process independently using tools like GitHub Actions or Terraform, while keeping Git as your single source of truth.

+## Flexibility in Version Control

+Whether you prefer using a built-in editor or an external IDE, our new Git tasks offer the flexibility to suit your workflow.
+For those who enjoy the convenience of a graphical interface, the **Git Push** pattern allows you to edit flows and namespace files directly from the UI and commit changes regularly.
+On the other hand, if you are managing CI/CD pipelines independently, our tools integrate seamlessly with platforms like GitHub Actions or Terraform, allowing you to maintain Git as your single source of truth.

 ## Get Started with GitOps for Your Automation Pipelines